 I will endeavor to record all of the lectures and make them available to you.
 These recordings are for class preparation purposes only, and they are not to be reproduced or redistributed in any manner.
-I reserve the right to not record a class if more than 20% of the class is absent.
+Please note that technical problems and/or human error may sometimes result in class not being recorded.